 After you've endured the process of orthodontic treatment the exciting moment arrives when your braces are removed.
 Now comes the ongoing care to keep your teeth in that position using a retainer.
 Our Okotoks orthodontists talk about your retainer and ways that you can help keep your retainer clean.

 Keeping your retainer clean and fresh is an important part of your oral hygiene routine.
-Here are some tips and tricks on how to make sure your retainer lasts as long as possible, and stays squeaky clean through daily wear.
+Here are some tips and tricks on how to make sure your retainer lasts as long as possible and stays squeaky clean through daily wear.

-1: Clean your retainer regularly.
+1: Clean your retainer on a regular basis

 We know it’s not news to you that these retainers are on your teeth, so it’s imperative to ensure they stay clean so they work effectively and so your oral health isn't impacted by a dirty retainer.